Adult Education & Literacy

 Students must be 17 years old or older and not enrolled in school.

-All classes are free.
-Students are required to make a commitment to consistent attendance and effort.
-Daytime and evening class schedules are available.
+Classes are free.
+Students are required to make a 3 month commitment to consistent attendance and effort.
+Daytime and evening schedules are available.

-If you would like to volunteer to help an adult with basic reading, math or English speaking skills, call 413-5480.
+For more information or if you would like to volunteer to help an adult with reading, math or English speaking skills, call (816) 321-5011.
+Email inquiries may be sent to firstname.lastname@example.org.